jduck/bs25-slides/slides.md

 # Conclusion

+## Kernel Org needs to improve security.

 * The Linux kernel is very complicated
   * Especially concurrency
 * Increased risk due to syzkaller and kernelCTF
   * Lowers the bar for attackers
 * Many improvements over the past 5-10 years
   * Ongoing efforts look promising
   * More progress is needed.
 Please help!

 ---